pubnub/arduino/README.md

     ["msg1",{msg2:"x"}]
 ```

 and so on.
-Empty reply [] is also normal and your code must be
+Empty reply (`[]`) is also normal and your code must be
+able to handle that - it means no messages were pulished during a
-able to handle that.
-Note that the reply specifically does not
+time(out) set on the PubNub side.
+Note that the reply specifically
-include the time token present in the raw reply from PubNub;
+does not include the time token present in the raw reply from PubNub;
-no need to worry about that.
+it is filtered out by `PubSubClient`.

 The timeout parameter is optional, with a sensible default.
 See also a
 note about timeouts below.